worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

 > **How well it would generalize to new data.**

-We have to be confident that our model has learnt the patterns from the data correctly without taking into the consideration the noise.
+We have to be confident that our model has learned the patterns from the data correctly without taking into the consideration the noise.
 This lesson introduces you to the most basic validation technique called the "Hold-out Validation".

 #### Typically, different validation strategies exist based on the number of splits being done in the dataset.